Elpis Lodge

-Elpis Lodge was a hostel provided by Christadelphians for Jewish refugee boys in Birmingham, England, from 1940–1948.
+Elpis Lodge was a hostel provided by Christadelphians for Jewish refugee boys in Birmingham, England, from 1940 to 1948.

 Early Christadelphians and Palestine

 From their origins in the 1840s Christadelphians held the establishment of a Jewish homeland in Palestine, as part of the "promises to Abraham", as a fundamental tenet of the church's belief.
 They were early supporters of the work of Laurence Oliphant around the time the Zionist movement began in 1882.
 In the 1880s Christadelphians in Britain collected funds to purchase of almost 61 hectares of land at Al-Ja'una in Upper Galilee.
 The Jewish Rosh Pinna colony accommodated 24 Romanian and 4 Russian Jewish families making a total of 140 people.
 Tools and large quantities of clothing were also despatched for colonies of Jewish refugees.

 Rugby Christadelphians and the Kindertransport

 The origin of Elpis Lodge can be traced to the earlier work of Alan Overton, a Christadelphian shopkeeper from Rugby.
 Overton had "always had a keen interest in the Jewish people and had watched with excitement their gradual return to Palestine", to the extent that he had travelled to London to be in the audience of every major debate in Parliament over a Jewish homeland since 1918, which would include also the major debate on Jewish refugees on 21 November 1938, 11 days after Kristallnacht.
 Overton became involved with the new non-denominational "Movement for the Care of Children from Germany", and set up The Rugby (Christadelphian) Refugee Committee, trying to find homes and raise the £50 eventual repatriation guarantee demanded by the British government.
 Soon he was receiving letters from the continent from families begging for sponsors for their children.
 Many letters were simply addressed “OVERTON, RUGBY, ENGLAND.”
 Overton first concentrated on fundraising and awareness in the Christadelphian community in Britain, and by articles overseas, but also for the townspeople of Rugby, and among his fellow shopkeepers.

 Overton, and other members of Rugby and other Christadelphian churches would meet the largely Quaker organised Kindertransport boat trains in London and drive the children to homes they had found.
 Overton also turned his house, with four young children of his own, into a transit house, but soon found that a more permanent solution was needed.